 Only pasteurized milk or pasteurized dairy products are served.
 (WAC 110-300-0185-2a) Breast milk for a particular child may be served at a parent's request.
 Soy milk may be substituted for cow's milk with a written request from the child's parents/guardians.
 (CACFP) All other milk substitutions can be served only with written permission from the child's parent and health care provider for children over the age of twelve months.
 (WAC 110-300-0186-1) The center will provide the milk substitute.

 The amount of required milk fat in the milk product is determined by the child's age.
-(WAC 110-300-0185-1) (Mark which ages you care for:)
+(WAC 110-300-0185-1 For children age 2 through 5, milk served will be unflavored 1% milk.